| ALEX DODD In the 1970s and 1980s South African photography

 Badsha and Santu Mofokeng, who takes the documentary

+genre into unprecedented spaces and private worlds.
 In a more conceptual vein were the works of Stephen

 Hobbs, Jeremy Wafer, Jo Ractliffe, Minette Vari and